sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC5209}} as "the process of collecting posture for a set of capabilities on the endpoint (e.g., host-based firewall) such that the appropriate validators may evaluate the posture against compliance policy."

-: Within SACM the use of the term is expanded to support other uses of collected posture (e.g. reporting, network enforcement, vulnerability detection, license management).
-The phrase "set of capabilities on the endpoint" includes: hardware and software installed on the endpoint."
+: Assessment is a specifc workflow that incorporates the SACM tasks discovery, collection and evaluation.
+A prominent instance of the assessment workflow is illustrated in the Vulnerability Assessement Scenario {{-vulnass}}

 Asset: